-Changes of Benefit Terms:
+Changes of Benefit Terms -

-2009: A new benefit tier for members who first participate on or after September 1, 2008 was introduced which included the following changes:
+- 2014: A cash balance plan was introduced for member whose participation date begins on or after January 1, 2014 - 2009: A new benefit tier for members who first participate on or after September 1, 2008 was introduced which included the following changes: - 1.
+Tiered Structure for benefit accrual rates - 2.
+New retirement eligibility requirements - 3.
+Different rules for the computation of final average compensation